camptocamp/odoo-event-addons/event_lead_event/README.rst

 ================

-This module extends the functionality of `event` and `website_event_track` to allow setting and event as "lead event" and promote it.
+This module extends the functionality of `event` and `website_event_track` to allow setting an event as "lead event" and promote it.
-You can use the flag `lead_event` to put it on top of search results or on the homepage.
+You can use the flag `lead_event` to set it on top of search results or on the homepage.

 Bug Tracker